mebusy/notes/dev_notes/Parallel_Programming_week2.md

     - Threads within a single warp take different paths
  - Different execution paths are serialized in current GPUs
     - The control paths taken by the threads in a warp are traversed one at a time until there is no more.

+ - Example of GPU shader
+ - If your shaders must use branches, follow these recommendations:
+    - Best performance: Branch on a constant known when the shader is compiled.
+    - Acceptable: Branch on a uniform variable.
+    - Potentially slow: Branch on a value computed inside the shader.
+ - Eliminate Loops for performance

 <h2 id="2b5d215bd8a777456df7e1798de92043"></h2>
 #### Control Divergence Examples